 Applying for your undergraduate degree at Deakin couldn't be easier.
-Follow these steps to make the process as simple as possible.
-Or scan below to find all the online information you need to successfully apply to study at Deakin.
+Follow these steps to make the process as simple as possible, or visit our webbsite to find all the online information you need to successfully apply to study at Deakin.